-Appeal from the United States District Court for the Western District of Texas USDC No. EP-02-CR-1009-PRM
+Appeal from the United States District Court for the Western District of Texas USDC No. EP-02-CR-1172-ALL-PM

 Before DAVIS, BARKSDALE, and STEWART, Circuit Judges.
-PER CURIAM:
+PER CURIAM:\

-Ernesto Garcia Hernandez appeals the sentence imposed following his guilty plea conviction of attempting to illegally reenter the United States after deportation/removal in violation of 8 U.S.C. § 1326.
+Sergio Martin Hernandez-Garcia appeals the sentence imposed following his guilty plea conviction of being found in the United States after deportation/removal in violation of 8 U.S.C. § 1326.
 Hernandez contends that 8 U.S.C. § 1326(a) and 8 U.S.C. § 1326(b) define separate offenses.
 He argues that the prior conviction that resulted in his increased sentence is an element of a separate offense under 8 U.S.C. § 1326(b) that should have been alleged in his indictment.
-Hernandez maintains that he pleaded guilty to an indictment which charged only attempted simple reentry under 8 U.S.C. § 1326(a).
+Hernandez maintains that he pleaded guilty to an indictment which charged only simple reentry under 8 U.S.C. § 1326(a).
 He argues that his sentence exceeds the two-year maximum term of imprisonment which may be imposed for that offense.
+Alternatively, he argues that construing 8 U.S.C. § 1326(b) as a sentence-enhancement provision renders the statute unconstitutional.

-$^{^{}}$ Pursuant to 5TH CIR.
+$^{}$ Pursuant to 5TH CIR.
 R. 47.5, the court has determined that this opinion should not be published and is not precedent except under the limited circumstances set forth in 5TH CIR.
 R. 47.5.4.

 In Almendarez-Torres v.
 United States, 523 U.S. 224, 235 (1998), the Supreme Court held that the enhanced penalties in 8 U.S.C. § 1326(b) are sentencing provisions, not elements of separate offenses.
 The Court further held that the sentencing provisions do not violate the Due Process Clause.
 Id. at 239-47.
-Hernandez acknowledges that his argument is foreclosed by Almendarez-Torres, but asserts that the decision has been cast into doubt by Apprendi v.
+Hernandez acknowledges that his arguments are foreclosed by Almendarez-Torres, but asserts that the decision has been cast into doubt by Apprendi v.
 New Jersey, 530 U.S. 466, 490 (2000).
-He seeks to preserve his argument for further review.
+He seeks to preserve his arguments for further review.